gprMax/gprMax/Installation Script/README.md

 # Automated Python Script to installl gprMax

-# To test the script on different operating systems, you can follow these steps:
+# To Install gprMax on different operating systems, you can follow these steps:

 # Windows: